Numerous reports show the average cost of a wedding for U.S. couples nears $30,000. That’s an incredible amount of cash for just one day.

 To help you make the most of your big day – without the big price tag – we offer six money-saving tips:

-Read more about the hidden costs of weddings here.
+While we’re on the subject, read more about the hidden costs of weddings.